 An infected website doesn’t stop at just affecting your wallet.
 It takes a toll on your emotional well-being as well.
 The entire process of getting the site cleaned is tedious and stressful.
 Whether you are a developer or a marketer or a blogger, it forces you to put aside your core work activities and spend time fixing the site.

-Most important of all is that you get some sleep!
-If malware has taken over your life and you need help with cleaning it and protecting your website from future attacks, Click here.
+Most important of all is that you get sleep!
+If malware has taken over your life, you need help.